vedangbandi/vedangbandi/README.md

 ### ✨ What Makes Me Unique?

 I blend **technical precision** with a **creative mindset**.
-While I engineer scalable solutions in AI and DevOps, I also channel my love for movies and video editing into storytelling.
+While I engineer scalable solutions in AI and Cloud, I also channel my love for movies and video editing into storytelling.
 I thrive at the intersection of logic and art, always learning, building, and expressing through both code and creativity.

 ---